 I also engage with my students regularly in activities devoted to their professionalization.
 I encourage English majors taking medieval subject courses with me to attend medieval programming at area universities such as guest lectures and invited talks, where they interact with other students working in medieval literature and culture, learning how to engage with others beyond the classroom in an academic and social manner.
-Students conducting research for my advanced undergraduate courses are encouraged to participate in the student research conference, and I work with them on how to write an abstract, develop a presentation and deliver it to a general audience; most recently, students in my Chaucer class gave an award-winning roundtable at the annual student research symposium on “Chaucer’s Women,” which was based on their individual research papers for that course.
+I encourage students conducting research for my intermediate and advanced undergraduate courses to participate in the student research conference, and I work with them on how to write an abstract, develop a presentation and deliver it to a general audience; most recently, students in my Chaucer class gave an award-winning roundtable at the annual student research symposium on “Chaucer’s Women,” which was based on their individual research papers for that course.
 I believe that my commitment to their professional development, my ability to recognize when students are struggling, and my willingness to provide those students with the support they need are major factors in my success as an instructor.

 I approach teaching as a manifestation of inquiry that is supported by and benefits my scholarship, and this approach results in instructional practices that are demonstrably dynamic, student-oriented, challenging, and effective.
 The assignments I develop find wide interest and use in university classrooms across the country, and both professorial observations and student evaluations of my courses attest that I am a dedicated, innovative, and generous instructor possessed both of high expectations and standards, and the necessary pedagogical skills to foster student success not in spite of, but because of, those high expectations and standards.